-Consequently, the impact of mould on your health cannot be ignored — especially where small children or people with weak immune systems are concerned.
+Consequently, the impact of mold on your health cannot be ignored — especially where small children or people with weak immune systems are concerned.
 As a result, proper ventilation is indispensable to protect the most vulnerable people in your home.
 We’ll take a closer look at this further on in this article.

-Mould is caused by fungi, which are organisms that can be found literally everywhere: in the air, in water, on plants, and unfortunately, in our homes.
+Mold is caused by fungi, which are organisms that can be found literally everywhere: in the air, in water, on plants, and unfortunately, in our homes.
 Around 100,000 different species of fungi have been discovered, but scientists estimate that this only accounts for around 5% of the total number of species there are.
 There are around ten types of fungi that regularly make their way into our homes, and the five most common types are listed below: